 Captain Davis said the US was engaged in a sustained campaign in areas where AQAP is most active, but said that no US ground troops had been involved in the firefights since the January raid.

 AFP reported tribal sources saying that US strikes hit three houses in the Yashbam Valley before dawn on March 3, one of which belonged to Saad Atef, al Qaeda's Shabwa province commander.
 Security officials reported that eight fighters were killed, and tribal sources said that women and children were wounded.

-Middle East Eye reported Wadi Yashbum village being targeted, but reported residents saying they were hit with 10-15 strikes.
-Three hours later, according to MEE, residents of Jabal Mugan in Abyan province were hit by stikes.
+Middle East Eye reported Wadi Yashbum village in Shabwah province being targeted, but reported residents saying they were hit with 10-15 strikes.
+Three hours later, according to MEE, residents of Jabal Mugan in Abyan province reported strikes.
 Residents also cited ground battles involving US troops and al-Qaeda fighters, although Captain Davis has said that ground troops were not been involved.

-AP reported an al Bayda tribal leader saying houses were bombed in Yakla, the site of the botched January raid, but it was not clear on what day this might have happened.
+AP reported a Bayda tribal leader saying houses were bombed in Yakla, the site of the botched January raid, but it was not clear on what day this might have happened.

 On March 6, the Pentagon announced Harithah al Waqri had been killed in the March 3 strikes, describing him as an AQAP fighter and communications intermediary for Usayd al Adani, who they also announced the death of.
 More information on Adani can be found in the entry below.

 In an unprecedented intensification of America’s counter-terrorism operations in Yemen, the US confirmed it carried out 20 strikes across three provinces.